open-pioneer/trails-starter/docs/BestPractices.md

 Most changes to react components can then be applied without reloading the page.

 However, during hot reload, the containing module will be executed again.
-It should therefore be free of side effects on module level.
+It should therefore be free of side effects at the module level.

 This might be a problem if a `.[jt]sx` defines a Web Component (via `customElements.define(...)`) because redefining a Web Component is an error.